alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

 </div>

 #### **6.0 Digital Art - Hypercasual Concept Pitches**
-* As a part of the PPP (Pay-Per-Prototype) deal by CrazyLabs I was expected to deliver Concept Pitches of various Hypercasual ideas, the best ones of these were approved by them for me to develop.
+* As a part of the PPP (Pay-Per-Prototype) deal by CrazyLabs, I was expected to deliver Concept Pitches of various Hypercasual ideas and they approved the best ones for me to develop.
 * To make the digital art mockups for these, I used Procreate on iPad.
 * These are the mockups for the game Tilt Paint (the original concept pitch can be found [here](https://makra.wtf/assets/pdf/TiltPaint.pdf))—